kanru-wang/notes/bi_encoder_cross_encoder.md

 - The inference of Bi-encoder is relatively fast, but not accurate enough.
 The inference of Cross-encoder is slow (need to run for each complaint-class sentence pair), but has a focus on sentence pair relevance and accuracy.
 A hybrid of Bi-encoder and Cross-encoder achieves both accuracy and speed.

 - In fact, in the realm of Information Retrieval, it is common to use an algorithm similar to Bi-encoder that focuses on Recall, followed by a Cross-encoder-like algorithm that focuses on Precision.
-When you think about Text Classification from a different perspective, it is also an Information Retrieval problem.
+When you think about Text Classification from a different perspective, it is also an Information Retrieval task.

 - The Cross-encoder is downloadable as a pre-trained model, and can be further fine-tuned with data of this project (not recommended, for simplicity).